 Support in Doncaster

-Within Doncaster, there are many charities and organisations that specialise in helping people with cancer and their families to live well and give support throughout all the stages.
+In Doncaster, there are charities and organisations that help people with cancer, they also help their families by giving support throughout all the stages.

-If you would like to volunteer or support a person with cancer in Doncaster, or if you or somebody you know needs support, you can contact some of these organisations:
+If you would like to volunteer or support a person with cancer in Doncaster, or if you or somebody you know needs support, you can contact some of these places:

-St John’s Living Well Centre: St John’s Living Well Centre offers support to anyone who wants to discuss how cancer is affecting their life, whether this is someone with cancer or somebody with a close relationship to someone with cancer.
-This can be done over the phone, at an appointment in the centre or through an arranged home visit.
-Information can be given in the style of leaflets and booklets (easy-read versions are also available), face-to-face or over the phone catering to a wide variety of different languages.
+St John’s Living Well Centre: St John’s Living Well Centre offers support to anyone who wants to talk about how cancer is affecting their life, whether this is someone with cancer or somebody with a close relationship to someone with cancer.
+This can be done over the phone, at an appointment in the centre or through a home visit.
+Information can be given in the style of leaflets and booklets (easy-read versions are also available), face-to-face or over the phone.

 Macmillan: Macmillan is a charity that helps support people and their families who are affected by cancer by offering them support financially and emotionally.
 They hold many fundraising events, campaigning events and have plenty of opportunities for people to volunteer.